 DataFolks

-The Hidden Lives of our Secret Selves
+The Hidden Lives of Our Digital Self

 A book about data and privacy for Indian readers.
-Not a textbook — a book that uses Indian systems and metaphors to make digital infrastructure legible.
+Not a textbook, a book that uses Indian systems and metaphors to make digital infrastructure legible.

 India has the world's largest digital public infrastructure.
 UPI processes billions of transactions.
 Aadhaar covers over a billion identities.
-DigiLocker, CoWIN, ONDC — the India Stack is vast and growing.
+DigiLocker, CoWIN, ONDC, the India Stack is vast and growing.

 Most Indians interact with these systems daily but have no mental model for how they work.
 What happens when you scan a QR code?
 Where does your Aadhaar data live?
 Who can see your UPI transaction history?

-These aren't academic questions — they affect 1.4 billion people.
+These aren't academic questions, they affect 1.4 billion people.
 DataFolks answers them using Indian systems, Indian metaphors, and Indian stakes.

 Table of Contents